Code-Institute-Submissions/rock-paper-scissors-22/README.md

 # ROCK PAPER SCISSORS

-Idea came from a game called: **Rock Paper Scissors**.
+The idea came from a game called: **Rock Paper Scissors**.
 It is a hand game usually played between two people in which each player simultaneously forms one of three shapes with an outstretched hand.
 These shapes are "rock" (a closed fist), "paper" (a flat hand), and "scissors" (a fist with the index finger and middle finger extended, forming a V).

 This is a 2nd Milestone project for Code Institute.
 The purpose was to build a simple and effective site with good implementation of **JavaScript**.
 Very simple but functional.
 It was a perfect little project to use some of the JavaScript content covered so far.